Greg Hyland, CPM

 Director of Communications and Engagement

 Greg is proud to be a member of the College Success Arizona team.
-Greg brings nearly 30 years of public sector and non-profit leadership experience to CSA.
+Greg brings over 30 years of public sector and non-profit leadership experience to CSA.

-Greg spent over a decade as the Director of Communications and Public Affairs for the City of Yuma.
+Greg spent over 15 years as the Director of Communications and Public Affairs for the City of Yuma.
 After serving the citizens of Yuma with the City for nearly 23 years, he retired in December, 2011, and continued to serve the Yuma community at Crossroads Rescue Mission, a faith based, non-profit, homeless shelter and rehabilitation facility, working the areas of Development and Information Technology.

 While with the City of Yuma, Greg revamped their communications programs, garnering several communication awards in the process.
 He oversaw the development of the City’s Government and Educational Access Channels, providing 24/7/365 programming in both English and Spanish, on a total of six channels on the Time Warner cable network.
 Greg also served as project leader on several other projects in the Yuma community, including developing the Yuma Crossing National Heritage Area program, chairing the Heritage Area Taskforce, championing the Stewart Vincent Wolfe Creative Playground, promoting Yuma’s riverfront development, and developing marketing programs to promote Yuma’s climate and open space to national and international travelers with the Yuma Visitors Bureau.